-• \$250/hour-Therapy is individualized or with one other student; therapy may be during recess/lunch.
+• \$250/hour-Remote or in-person.
+Therapy is individualized or with one other student; therapy may be during recess/lunch.

 Vision Specialist

 The school vision specialist works with learners who are blind or who have low vision and assists classroom teachers in providing access to instructional materials and activities within the classroom and school environment.